First year astronomy graduate student guide to survival

 She is the link between the faculty and you, so try to meet with her every time you are taking an important academic decision.
 A good thing will be to meet her at least once a term on your first year, so she can give you feedback about your performance and you can tell her what your plans are for the next term.

 If you want to talk to other professors, here is the website with their info:

 You should definitively go!
 There are a lot of activities and free food, and more important this is the time when you get to meet people from other departments (during the academic year you'll be too busy to do that!).
 They also give free iPods to the lucky ones!
 Check the following website for information on the Orientation week:

 Those of you who are from outside of the United States, you'll have an additional orientation week.
 Don't forget to check the International Student's office website:

 To get to know all of you (and the new post-docs) we are having a department bbq just before classes start.
-The information for this year's bbq will be updated soon.
 It's the perfect occasion to meet all the people from Astronomy, so don't miss it!

 First week of classes